jyp/boon/README.md

   work between left and right hand. fgeller gives a detailed account of the particular differences with Boon.
-My opinion is that Fingers is compatible with Boon concepts and could (and probably should) be implemented as a Boon 'frontend'.
+My opinion is that Fingers is compatible with Boon concepts and could (and probably should) be implemented as a Boon layout-frontend.

 - Modalka https://github.com/mrkkrp/modalka